RustAudio/deepspeech-rs/README.md

 All examples inside the `examples/` folder are licensed under the [CC-0](https://creativecommons.org/publicdomain/zero/1.0/) license.

-The generated bindings (`sys` subdirectory in git, `-sys` crate on crates.io) fall unter the Mozilla Public License, version 2.0.
+The generated bindings (`sys` subdirectory in git, `-sys` crate on crates.io) fall under the Mozilla Public License, version 2.0.

 ### License of your contributions